vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/042/02_sugaste_agne.md

 This would make fine sense -- and ní √sad is a very common idiom for Agni’s seating at the ritual when acting as Hotar -- but it again requires emending a text that makes sense on its own.

-As indicated in the publ. intro., the vari-colored horses in bc are Agni’s flames.
+As indicated in the published introduction, the vari-colored horses in bc are Agni’s flames.
 The “I” of d is presumably the poet impersonating Agni as Hotar.